-Director of Training: Carisa Perry-Parrish, Ph.D
+Director of Training: Carisa Parrish, Ph.D

 Within our one-year pediatric psychology fellowship, our fellows will have the opportunity to work with youth who present with a range of medical and/or psychiatric conditions.
-In particular, the fellow will participate within multidisciplinary clinics within the departments of Child/Adolescent Psychiatry, General Pediatrics/Adolescent Medicine, Otolaryngology, Urology, GI, Burn, Dermatology, Oncology, and Cardiology.
+In particular, the fellow will participate within multidisciplinary clinics within the divisions of Child/Adolescent Psychiatry, General Pediatrics/Adolescent Medicine, Otolaryngology, Urology, GI, Burn, Dermatology, Surgery, Oncology, Nephrology/Transplant, and Cardiology.
 Fellows provide inpatient consultations and treatment to children in psychiatric and medical inpatient units.
-Fellows will consult with medical providers (e.g., pediatric specialists, psychiatrists, surgeons, nurse practitioners), multidisciplinary teams (e.g., nursing, child life specialists, social workers) and families to optimize adherence, improve pain management, enhance adjustment/coping with various medical conditions, and treat comorbid psychopathology.
+Fellows will consult with medical providers (e.g., pediatric specialists, psychiatrists, surgeons, physicians, nurse practitioners), multidisciplinary teams (e.g., nursing, child life specialists, social workers), and families to optimize adherence, improve pain management, enhance adjustment/coping with various medical conditions, and treat comorbid psychopathology.
 To complement specialty training in pediatric psychology, fellows will receive training in delivery of empirically-supported treatments (e.g., CBT, PMT, Ex/RP, DBT) for a range of psychological disorders and conducting assessment of cognitive/intellectual functioning, executive functioning, academic achievement, and psychological/emotional/social functioning.

 The minimum stipend for an entry-level position is $47,484 plus health insurance (based on NIH guidelines; the exact stipend may be adjusted for cost of living increases).
 The fellow is afforded 2 weeks of vacation; additional time is provided for sick leave and to attend at least one professional conference.
 Fellows may be invited to stay a second year based upon performance and mutual agreement.

 About the area: Johns Hopkins is located on the downtown medical campus in Baltimore, Maryland.
 Baltimore is located near the Chesapeake Bay and within driving distance of several beaches in Maryland, Virginia, and Delaware.
 Founded in 1729, Baltimore is the second largest seaport in the Mid-Atlantic United States.
 Baltimore's Inner Harbor was once the second leading port of entry for immigrants to the United States and is now home to restaurants, shopping, and outdoor entertainment.
-Baltimore is known for its neighborhoods throughout the city (Fells Point, Canton, Mt Vernon, Federal Hill, Patterson Park, Mt Washington, Hampden) with many unique restaurants and local attractions.
+Baltimore is known for its neighborhoods throughout the city (Fells Point, Canton, Mt Vernon, Charles Village, Federal Hill, Patterson Park, Mt Washington, Hampden) with many unique restaurants and local attractions.
 Johns Hopkins Hospital and Johns Hopkins University serve as the city's top two employers.
 Over 620,000 residents count Baltimore as home, with approximately 2.7 million residents living in the Baltimore Metropolitan Area.
 Baltimore is conveniently located near several major mid-Atlantic cities, including Washington, DC and Philadelphia.
 Learn more about Living in Baltimore